ZofiaSzczepaniak/PCA-OfLifeCycleSavings/README.md

 ![PCA](https://github.com/ZofiaSzczepaniak/PCA-OfLifeCycleSavings/assets/169342885/60c4a3e6-536a-45e5-b415-f62c7b40016c)

 # Instructions:
-First to use the program, one must install the Python compiler.
+First to use the program, one must install the R compiler.
 To do so, enter the site and follow the given steps: https://posit.co/download/rstudio-desktop/.

 Then to start the program you must install libraries: devtools and ggbiplot, like this: